ansgri/rsdt-students/README.md

  * from the unpacked source dir execute `bootstrap.bat`
  * review the build options: `b2 --help`
  * build like this: `b2 link=shared variant=release threading=multi runtime-link=shared`

+On Linux this is similar and generally more streamlined.
+Just RTFM.

 Setting up OpenCV
 -----------------